sergei-vydra/admitad-task/README.md

 API:
 - create (register, confirm, verify) a user;
 - update/get user information (profile);
-- create a notification;
+- create a reminder;
-- update the notification;
+- update the reminder;
-- get a list of all notifications;
+- get a list of all reminders;
-- get a list of actual notifications (not yet completed) ones owned by the user;
+- get a list of actual reminders (not yet completed) ones owned by the user;
-- get a list of actual notifications (not yet completed) ones where the user is a participant;
+- get a list of actual reminders (not yet completed) ones where the user is a participant;

 Project contains containers:
 - nginx
-- api-service(DRF)
+- api-service(DRF) + admin panel (http://0.0.0.0/admin)
 - postgres
 - redis
 - celery